Becoming a WA FAQ

 What challenges do you face as a WA?

 While being a WA has a lot to offer, it isn't always easy.
-WAing can be time-intensive, and being a WA is a job, with responsibilities that can't be neglected when scheduling gets tight.
+WAing can be time-intensive, and being a WA is a commitment, with responsibilities that can't be neglected when scheduling gets tight.
 WAs often are asked to function as a liaison between professors and students—a situation that gives WAs the opportunity to gain a unique perspective as they work with both professors and students on a given assignment.
 Further, as a WA-in-training, you will be asked to seriously study writing and learning processes and offer introspective analyses on these topics.
 Ultimately, WAs find that meeting these challenges is part of what makes being a WA such a rewarding experience.

 How does someone become a Writing Associate?